 - To make the filling, in a large bowl, add the sausage, black pudding, apple sauce & seasoning

-- Use your hands (or a spoon if you prefer, but using your hands is easier) to mix everything together thoroughly
+- Use a spoon (or your hands if you prefer, using your hands is a little easier) to mix everything together thoroughly

-- Divide the sausage mix into six or eight equal sized portions
+- Divide the trimmed pastry into either six or eight equal sized rectangles

 - Brush the edge of each pastry with a little of the beaten egg

-- Carefully roll the pastry over to tightly encase the sausage, tightly pressing both edges of the pastry together with your fingers
+- Carefully fold the pastry over the sausage to encase the it, tightly pressing both edges of the pastry together with your fingers

-- Place the rolls, seam side down on a baking sheet lined with a sheet of foil or baking parchment
+- Place the rolls, seam side down on a baking sheet lined with a sheet of baking parchment

 - Bake the rolls at 190C for 35-40 minutes until the pastry is a nice golden colour

-- These freeze extremely well, just pop in the oven from frozen for around 25-30 minutes to heat through
+- These freeze extremely well, just wrap them well & pop back in the oven from frozen for around 25-30 minutes to heat through